EdgeApp/edge-docs/source/index.html.md

 | denominations | `Array` | An array of Objects of the possible denominations for this currency |
 | symbolImage | `String` | Base64 encoded png or jpg image of the currency symbol (optional) |

+## ABCTxEngine

+An ABCTxEngine contains the following methods, and any needed storage for blockchain interaction

 ### makeEngine

 ```javascript